 Often touted as "natural," using vinegar, salt and dishwashing liquid or other combinations of common household items can adversely affect sand, soil and surrounding plants.
 Twenty percent horticultural vinegar is an acid and should be treated with extreme caution.
 Even 5 percent household vinegar can damage your eyes and skin.

 The salt may kill the weeds, but it also damages any plants in the vicinity that are sensitive to salty soils.
-In addition, many beach weeds that thrive in sand are also resistant to salt, so the solution will not affect the plants' roots.
+In addition, many beach weeds that thrive on sand are also resistant to salt, so the solution will not affect the plants' roots.
 Dishwashing soap is not formulated the same as insecticidal soaps and may do more harm than good.

-While this concoction is somewhat effective on some shallow-rooted weeds and grasses, the effect is only temporary on deep-rooted weeds.
+While these "natural" concoctions may be somewhat effective on some shallow-rooted weeds and grasses, the effect is only temporary on deep-rooted weeds.
 Basically, it kills the foliage, but the weed will grow back from the roots.

 Chemical Controls and Weeds

-Applying a commercially prepared chemical control, such as a herbicide, is sometimes necessary when other methods are not working with stubborn weeds.
-When applying any herbicide product to sand and sandy soils, use caution if the water table is high.
+Applying a commercially prepared chemical control, such as an herbicide, is sometimes necessary when other methods are not working with stubborn weeds.
+When applying any herbicidal product to sand and sandy soils, use caution if the water table is high.
 Herbicides, such as atrazine and imazaquin products, travel through the soil and can reach and contaminate the groundwater.

 Preemergent herbicides kill the weeds before they're able to grow and become established in sand or soil.
-They don't stop germination but interfere with the growth process.
+They don't stop germination but interfere with the growth process of newly germinated seedlings.
 They are not effective on actively growing weeds.
-One flaw in preemergent products is that they can also interfere with the germination of grass, vegetable and flower seeds.
-Wait at least four weeks after applying it to the sand or soil before planting seeds.
+One flaw in preemergent products is that they can also interfere with the growth of grass, vegetable and flower seedlings.
+Wait at least four weeks after applying it to the sand or soil before sowing seeds.